Updated April 12, 2025

 Penetration Testing Methods

 You can experiment with different testing methods to understand many aspects of cybersecurity.
-Depending on what you want to test and what matters to you relating to data security, you can request any of these types of testing from a cybersecurity services firm.
+Depending on what you want to test and what matters to you relating to data security, you can request any testing from a cybersecurity services firm.

 - External testing: In this approach, the testers target visible assets of a company (e.g., web applications, company website, email, and domain name servers) to achieve access and extract data.